 Manhattan is a shopper’s paradise.
 From high street to luxury finds, there’s no end to the spending you can do in the city.
 While many visitors come to New York specifically to shop, I recommend setting a budget for yourself and sticking to it.

 Skip the cheesy souvenirs and budget for something important to you.
 If the locals aren’t wearing “I ‘heart’ NYC” fashion, you probably shouldn’t either.

 9. Eat dinner during happy hour

 Happy hour is popular in New York City and offered seven days a week at some restaurants.

-Happy hour can be found throughout Manhattan and is not only great for drink specials but also includes deals on food.
+Happy hour can be found throughout Manhattan and is great for drink and food specials.
 It usually starts at around 4:00pm and goes until 8:00pm (or closing).
-If you’re not sure where to go, you can check for specials online.
-Also, most restaurants advertise with signs outside.
+If you’re not sure where to go, you can check for deals online.
+Most restaurants also advertise with signs outside.

 Food specials can include pre-fix menus or up to 50% off appetizers.
 New York restaurants can be expensive and eating during happy hour can be a great way to save money.